 Step-by-step Guide: How to Create Windows Recovery Partition via System Backup Software

 Step 1.
-Launch Qiling Backup on your computer, and click System Backup on the home screen to begin the backup task.
+Launch Qiling Backup on your computer, click System Backup on the home screen, and start the backup task.

 Step 3.
-The backup location can be another local drive on your computer, an external hard drive, network, cloud or NAS.
-Generally, we recommend you use an external physical drive or cloud to preserve the system backup files.
+The backup location can be another local drive on your computer, an external hard drive, network, cloud, or NAS.
+It's generally recommended to use an external physical drive or cloud to preserve system backup files.

 Step 4.
-Customiztion settings like enabling an automatic backup schedule in daily, weekly, monthly, or upon an event, and making a differential and incremental backup are available in the Options button if you're interested.
-Click "Proceed", and the Windows system backup process will begin.
-The completed backup task will display on the left side in a card style.
+Customiztion settings like enabling an automatic backup schedule in daily, weekly, monthly, or upon an event, and making a differential and incremental backup are available in the Options button.
+The Windows system backup process can be initiated by clicking "Proceed".
+The completed backup task will be displayed on the left side in a card style.

 You may also be interested in: